PackageFactory/atomic-fusion-presentationobjects/Documentation/01_PresentationObjectsAndComponents.md

 # 1. PresentationObjects and Components

 > **Hint:** This section describes the manual creation of PresentationObjects, Pseudo-Enums and PresentationObject components.
-All these patterns can also be scaffolded by the [Kickstarter](./05_Kickstarter.md).
+All of these patterns can also be scaffolded by the [Kickstarter](./05_Kickstarter.md).

 In this tutorial, we're going to write a PresentationObject for an image component.
 Our image consists of a `src`, an `alt` and an optional `title` property.